 The mother momentarily attempted to console him with words but then reached into her bag and presented him with an individual serving of biscuits in a small packet.
 The boy considered the offering and, with what appeared to be defeat, began to eat the biscuits quietly.

 As I sat there, I thought: how is this child learning to deal with his emotions?

 Obviously, I only witnessed one moment in this child’s life.
-Yet, the habit of comforting or soothing our emotions with food is common.
-It’s almost as if food has become a similar reflex to putting a pacifier in the mouth of a crying baby.
+Yet, comforting or soothing our emotions with food is common.
+It’s almost as if food has become a similar reflex to putting a pacifier in a crying baby’s mouth.

 Is it any wonder that, as adults, we use food to distract and numb ourselves from our emotions?
 That many of us eat rather than process or express our emotions?
 Or eat because we are unsure of how to deal with our current situation?

 It is not only our experiences with food and emotions but the beliefs and traditions of our society that cause us to eat for emotional reasons.

 We eat to celebrate.
 Food plays a role when we are proud, happy, sad, bored or lonely.
 We eat as a way to comfort and preoccupy ourselves.
 And we eat as a way to ignore or numb our feelings.

 And none of this is a personal failing—it is learnt behaviour.

 We’re not at fault because we eat for emotional reasons.
 Everyone does it to a varied extent.

 It is completely normal, on occasion, to use food as a comfort, a reward, or even a form of procrastination or distraction.